GSA/challenges-and-prizes/_challenges/1070-2020-reach-lark-award.md

 <li>Comply with all the requirements under this section and satisfy one of the following requirements:
 <ol style="list-style-type: lower-alpha;">
 <li>Be a currently- or previously-funded CDC REACH recipient that has not previously received the REACH Lark Award in any year.</li>
-<li>Be a technical assistance provider to past or current REACH recipients.
-Learn about our REACH recipients.</li>
+<li>Be a technical assistance provider to past or current REACH recipients. <p><a href="https://www.cdc.gov/nccdphp/dnpao/state-local-programs/reach/current_programs/recipients.html" target="_blank" rel="noopener" data-saferedirecturl="https://www.google.com/url?q=https://www.cdc.gov/nccdphp/dnpao/state-local-programs/reach/current_programs/recipients.html&amp;source=gmail&amp;ust=1568719068597000&amp;usg=AFQjCNGNjethaWiKUfncCtnh02RLH0l0RQ">Learn about our REACH recipients.</a></p>.</li>
 <li>Be a partner organization, part of a partner network, or coalition members that collaborated with current or previously funded REACH recipients.</li>
 </ol>
 </li>